zackiles/zackiles/SETUP.md

 ## Configuring The Animation

-At a high-level, the core parts of the animation are broken down into "steps" and global configuration, and you can configure essentially every aspect of the entire animation in either a Typescript/Javascript or JSON file.
+Configure the animation using steps and global settings.
+You can configure every aspect of the animation in a TypeScript/JavaScript or JSON file.

-Once you've finished your configuration file you'll be ready to build your animation by passing the path of it to the builder using `--config`.
+After finishing your configuration file, build your animation by passing its path to the builder using `--config`.

 > [!TIP]
-> Full examples both types of configuration can be found in `examples/`.
-Explanations of each option is explained below.
+> Full examples of both configuration types are in `examples/`.
+Explanations of each option are below.

 ### Step Configuration

-Configure one or as many steps as you'd like.
-All steps share a similar set of options:
+Configure one or more steps.
+All steps share similar options:

-- `terminalLines`: what shows in the terminal for that step (e.g a list of directories)
+- `terminalLines`: Shows in the terminal for that step (e.g., a list of directories).
-- `shellPrompt`: what shows as the terminal prompt for that step (e.g `user@machine`)
+- `shellPrompt`: Shows as the terminal prompt for that step (e.g., `user@machine`).
-- `command`: what is being typed into the terminal for that step.
-NOTE: this is typically the command that you'd expect the **next** step to show the result of in the terminal lines
+- `command`: Typed into the terminal for that step.
+Typically, this is the command that the **next** step shows the result of in the terminal lines.
-- `timings`: a set of timings for that step (e.g typing speed, holding time etc)
+- `timings`: A set of timings for that step (e.g., typing speed, holding time).

 ### Global Configuration

-The entire animation uses these global configuration options:
+The animation uses these global configuration options:

-- `name`: The name (without extension) to be used for the build files (i.e `{name}.html`, `{name}.svg`, `{name}.gif`)
+- `name`: The name (without extension) for the build files (i.e., `{name}.html`, `{name}.svg`, `{name}.gif`).
   - Default: 'animation'
-- `outputDirectory`: Path of where to build the files to.
-NOTE: This will be overridden if the flag `--output-directory` is provided to the builder
+- `outputDirectory`: Path to build the files.
+This is overridden if the `--output-directory` flag is provided to the builder.
   - Default: current working directory
-- `outputTypes`: An array of strings for all build file types you'd like.
+- `outputTypes`: An array of strings for all build file types.
 Options are `html`, `svg`, `gif`.
   - Default: All types are built
-- `embed`: When html is provided as a build type, this chooses whether the svg should be embedded in the html or built as a separate file and linked in it with an img tag.
-NOTE: setting embed to true will force an svg to be built even if you didn't include it in outputTypes.
+- `embed`: When `html` is a build type, this chooses whether the SVG should be embedded in the HTML or built as a separate file and linked with an `img` tag.
+Setting `embed` to true forces an SVG to be built even if not included in `outputTypes`.
   - Default: false
 - `width`: The total width of the SVG animation in pixels.
 Determines the horizontal size of the terminal window.
   - Default: 800
 - `height`: The total height of the SVG animation in pixels.
 Determines the vertical size of the terminal window.
-  - Default 200
+  - Default: 200
 - `fontFamily`: The font used for rendering text in the terminal.
 Defaults to monospace fonts like "Courier New" for a classic terminal look.
   - Default: 'Courier New, monospace'
 - `fontSize`: The size of the text in pixels.
 Controls the readability and visual scale of the terminal text.
   - Default: 18
 - `loop`: A boolean flag that determines whether the animation should repeat indefinitely.
-When `true`, the animation will restart after completing all steps.
+When `true`, the animation restarts after completing all steps.
   - Default: true

-### Using Javascript/Typescript
+### Using JavaScript/TypeScript

-Your file can export a default plain object (see Using JSON for an example of what that object would look like), OR it can leverage the handy `Composer` class to fluently build a config:
+Your file can export a default plain object (see Using JSON for an example of what that object would look like), or it can leverage the `Composer` class to fluently build a config:

 ```ts
 import { Composer } from '../composer.ts'